-Russia says it starts Syrian drawdown with aircraft carrier
+Russia says it is scaling back its Syria military presence

-MOSCOW (AP) — Russia says it is withdrawing its aircraft carrier and some other warships from the waters off Syria as the first step in drawing down forces in Syria.
+MOSCOW (AP) — Russia said Friday it is withdrawing its aircraft carrier and other warships from the waters off Syria, following orders from President Vladimir Putin to scale back his forces as he casts himself as a peacemaker for the Middle Eastern country.

-Russian General Staff chief Gen. Valery Gerasimov said on Saturday that the Admiral Kuznetsov carrier and accompanying ships are to be the first to leave.
+Russia’s military support changed the course of the 6-year-old civil war in favor of the government of Syrian President Bashar Assad, bolstering his forces with long-range missile attacks and precise airstrikes, military advisers and a beefed-up naval base on the Mediterranean coast.

-He was quoted as saying by the state news agency Tass that “in accordance with the decision by the supreme commander-in-chief (President) Vladimir Putin, the Defense Ministry is starting to downsize the grouping of armed forces in Syria.”
+It is not clear how far Moscow intends to draw down its forces.
+Putin said Russia would continue fighting “international terrorism in Syria” and supporting Assad’s military, an indication that Russia has no intention of leaving altogether.

 Most Read Stories